Configure the TraceListener in an Azure Application

 For more information about listeners, see Trace Listeners.

 After you complete the steps to add the listener, you can add trace statements to your code.
-To do this, see Use Trace Messages in a Windows Azure Application.
+To do this, see Use Trace Messages in an Azure Application.